TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/hdsl_example.md

 - Each instance operates independently on a different PRU slice (PRU0 or PRU1).
 - Both instances share common PRU-ICSS level resources.
 - PRU-ICSS Core Clock frequency should be 225 MHz
+- For dual channel example testing, the application takes UART command input from user, then calls the APIs one by one for each channel.

 \endcond